 In September 2022 the Board of Trustees of the Western Front Way formally passed a resolution to close down the charity.
 This decision was taken as the charity, having achieved considerable success as a short life organisation, was no longer sustainable.
 The Trustees welcomed the formation of a new commercial venture which is able to develop and extend the original vision to mark and promote a long distance walking path for peace.

-Any donations made towards the Western Front Way will go directly to the Commonwealth War Graves Foundation and AF3V our partners in France overseeing the continuation of the hike and bike routes.
-Links to their sites can be found below.
+Any donations made towards the Western Front Way will go directly to the Commonwealth War Graves Foundation and AF3V as they are the charitable arm that handles donations.